jinilover/coordinateGeometryInScala/readme.md

 Assumptions:
 * The blue rectangles do not form a polygon having a hole.
-* After subtracting the blue rectangles, there is a single polygon remains.
+* After subtracting the blue rectangles, there should be either no remained space or a single polygon.

-The existing source code contains company-specific business.
-Work is being done to extract a general mathematical algorithm w/o any company-related business logic.
+* There is overlapping between the blue rectangles

+TODO: add more information about the basic ideas, how to use the api to calculate the space ...